-We communicate with those charged with governance regarding, among other matters, the scope and timing of the planned audit procedures and significant audit findings, including deficiencies in internal control that we may have identified during our audit.
+We communicate with those charged with governance regarding, among other matters, the scope, timing, the audit planning and significant audit findings, including significant deficiencies in internal control that we identify during our audit.

-Campinas, April 24, 2020.
+Campinas, March 29, 2020.

 ERNST & YOUNG Auditores Independentes S.S.
 CRC-2SPO34519/0-6